FRI 6 – SUN 8 Mar 2020

 The Marriage (Kirsten Adamson and Dave Burn)

-Grab yourself a lazy brunch in the Woodside’s atmospheric restaurant, then chill out for a couple of hours with 2 of Fife’s finest.
+Grab yourself a lazy brunch in the Woodside’s atmospheric restaurant, then chill out for a couple of hours with 3 of Fife’s finest in the concert space.

 Weekend Pass – £45 (stbf)